JohnCoene/javascript-for-r/_book/1-02-basics.md

 <p>The RStudio IDE is built on Chromium, some of these tools will therefore also work in RStudio.</p>
 </div>

 The easiest way to access the developer tools from the browser is by "inspecting": right-click on an element on a webpage and select "inspect."
-This will open the developer tools either at the bottom or on the right of the page.
+This will open the developer tools either at the bottom or on the right (Figure \@ref(fig:chrome-devtools)) of the page depending on the defaults.

 <div class="figure" style="text-align: center">
 <img src="images/devtools.png" alt="Google Chrome devtools" width="100%" />